zBritva/PowerBI-visuals-docs/tutorials/building-react-based-custom-visual/receiving-props-from-powerbi-visual.md

       }
   ```

 __5.__ Now you can test the component.
-Make sure that `pbiviz start` is run and all files are saved and update developing visual.
+Make sure that `pbiviz start` is run and all files are saved saved, and update the visual you're creating.

 ![circleCard](../images/circleCard.png)

+  [At the next step](../getting-viewport-properties/) we will make that component resizable.

 ---------